FairCache: Introducing Fairness to ICN Caching - Technical Report: Solving a Fair In-Network Caching Game

 Subject to

 Constraint (\ref{eq:cache}) means the content stored at a node cannot exceed its cache capacity.
-Constraint (\ref{eq:fsb}) says $v_i$ can retrieve $o_k$ from $v_j$ only if $v_j$ cached it; it also says $v_i$ cannot get more than $v_j$ can offer.
-Constraint (\ref{eq:dst}) simplifies the data scheduling by constraining a node to retrieve maximum one complete object in a cache period.
+Constraint (\ref{eq:dst}) simplifies the data scheduling and avoids requesting redundant content by constraining a node to retrieve a maximum of one complete object in a cache period.
+Constraint (\ref{eq:fsb}) says $v_i$ can retrieve $o_k$ from $v_j$ only if $v_j$ has cached it; it also says $v_i$ cannot get more than $v_j$ can offer.
 Constraints (\ref{eq:int2}) and (\ref{eq:int1}) impose the domain of decision variables.

-One technical detail needs special caution is the concavity of the object function~(\ref{eq:nash:max}).
-Generally speaking, the composite of a logarithmic function and an arbitrary function does not necessarily preserve concavity.
-However, Lemma \ref{thm:0} shows the object function under our investigation is indeed concave.
+The above optimisation problem is a typical \textit{Integer Programming} program which is NP-Complete.
+By applying \textit{Linear Programming relaxation}, we relax constraints (\ref{eq:int2}) and (\ref{eq:int1}) by letting $x_{i,k} \in [0,1]$ and $y_{i,j,k} \in [0,1]$.
+We later round up/down $x_{i,k}$ and $y_{i,j,k}$ to construct caching strategies.
+Such relaxation renders a suboptimal solution hence is considered as the lower bound of the actual performance.
+Regarding Eq.~(\ref{eq:nash:max}), since all the affine functions are log-concave, their composite with logarithmic functions preserves concavity.
+Thus, the problem (\ref{eq:nash:max}) becomes a convex optimisation problem defined over a set of compact and convex constraints as Lemma \ref{thm:0} shows, which leads to the unique Pareto efficient solution, which is trivially followed by the existence of the equilibrium in NBS by definition\cite{nash1950bargaining}.